anhphha/data-scout-assignment/README.md

 ## Extra task if you still have time

 Scout the internet and attach the Taiwanese water level station locations to the measurements.
+For locations get the latitude and longitude of each station.
 Can be a static file or code how to retrieve them.